neuroidss/lab-governance/README.md

 Accountability:
  - Setting up the key work processes
- - Designing the services we offer
+ - Designing the service logic we offer
  - Making quotation template
+ - Interviewing senior devs, designers, POs, sales etc to reflect their learnings in the document
+ - Aggregating knowledge
+ - Creating and updating comprehensive docs, like How We Work
+ - Enhancing sales and service processes, client persona
+ - Facilitating workshops to gain input for How We Work, service design and processes

 Domain: